VKBobyr/ts-data-class/readme.md

   lastName: Defined(StringParser({}), 'unknown'),
   middleName: StringParser({}),
   employer: Defined(StringParser({}), 'unknown'),
-});
+};

+class Person extends DClass<Person> {
+  firstName!: string // required lastName!: string // required age!: number // required middleName?: string // optional employer?: string // optional state?: string; // optional

+  constructor(params: DClassMembers<Person>) {
+    super(parsers);
+    this.assign(params);
+  }
+}
 ```

+- Use `!:` for required parameters and `?:` for optional parameters.

-Parsers are of the form `(v: unknown) => T`, but the package provides a few commonly used ones like `NumberParser` , `StringParser`, and `Defined`.
+- Parsers are of the form `(v: unknown) => T`, but the package provides a few commonly used ones like `NumberParser` , `StringParser`, and `Defined`.

-Most of the provided parsers also take modifiers which are applied to the field.
+- Most of the provided parsers also take modifiers which are applied to the field.
 Modifiers are of the form `(T) => T`.

-As long as `strict` is set to `true` in `tsconfig.json`, typescript will provide useful errors and warnings as to which parsers are missing and whether they result in expected types
+- As long as `strict` is set to `true` in `tsconfig.json`, typescript will provide useful errors and warnings as to which parsers are missing and whether they result in expected types

 ## Functionality